v1.0.0 · Open Source · MIT License

 from llm_eval.benchmarks.mmlu import MMLUBenchmark

-async def compare_models():
+async def compare():

 evaluator = LLMEvaluator()